lukacspapp/GA-SEI-Project-2-Brewdog/README.md

   <div className='column is-half'>{url !== null ? <img src={beers.image_url}></img> : <img src={error}></img> }</div>
 ```

-There is also some extra error handling in case any of the API takes a bit more time to load or do not return anything back to the user.
+There is also some extra error handling in case any of the API takes a bit more time to load or does not return anything back to the user.

 ```
 {beers ? : <h2 className="title has-text-centered">